 - See asset management as it exists in the field

 - Track information in the field to improve your utility asset management strategy

 - Benchmark financial performance against other utilities

 - Plan for future capital costs

 Trainers: Erica Pohler-Chapman, Program Coordinator, Environmental Finance Center at Sacramento State

-CEUs: This course is approved for 0.2 CEUs for Hawai‘i Public Water System Operators.
+CEUs: This course is pending approval for CEUs from Hawai’i Water Operator.

 Who Should Attend:

 - Managers, owners, and operators of water or wastewater systems